What is SOS Response or SOS Repair?

-- It is hypothesised, based on in vitro research, that the activated form of RecA is a helical filament composed of several RecA molecules polymerized on single-stranded DNA and carrying ATP or dATP.
-Additionally, this filament is essential for recombination and repair.
+- Structure and Activation: Research conducted in vitro suggests that the activated form of RecA manifests as a helical filament.
+This filament comprises multiple RecA molecules polymerized on single-stranded DNA, in association with ATP or dATP.
+This structural configuration is indispensable for its roles in recombination and repair.

 About Above Image: The regulating system SOS. (a) The system’s condition during normal cell proliferation.
 LexA is an active protein that inhibits the synthesis of RecA (left) and SOS proteins (right). (b).
 DNA damage induces induction and transition to the induced state.
 The activated RecA protein causes the LexA repressor protein to self-cleave, rendering it inactive as a repressor. (c).
 Induced SOS condition In the absence of an active LexA, the recA and SOS genes are highly expressed.
 Prophage induction occurs if the cell harbours a l prophage and remains in this state for an extended period of time. (c) Transition to the state of normal growth.
 RecA activation is reversible, hence DNA repair results in deactivation of RecA.
 The degree of RecA coprotease activity regulates the system’s state and its transitions between two states.